adityaprabhu16/farmgrid-ui/README.md

 # farmgrid-ui
-The web-service UI for FarmGrid - includes both an API interface as well as FireBase to manage user inquiries.
+The web-service UI for FarmGrid - API and User data management